 Driving the development of high-speed networks and 5G, photonic integrated circuits (PICs) are a well-known technology in the telecom world—mainly thanks to the frantic development of transceivers and passive components that are smaller, faster, cheaper and greener than their bulk-optics counterparts.
 PICs are also getting traction—both from a commercial and research perspective—in other sectors too (e.g., lab-on-a-chip, LIDAR technology or quantum computing).

 Testing active components such as lasers and amplifiers found on PICs is quite straightforward.

 An optical spectrum analyzer (OSA) can be used to perform tests on active components simply by connecting the light source or laser output to the OSA to get spectral signal of the sources, as seen below.

 Industry-leading OSAs such as the OSA20 have the advantage of being very fast, performing up to five scans per second at speeds of 2000 nm/s, fast enough for real-time component alignment and with a high enough resolution to allow measurement of key parameters such as OSNR and SMSR.

-The CTP10 characterizes the spectral properties of up to 50 optical ports in one single scan with picometer resolution and a dynamic range of >70 dB ―even when scanning at 100 nm/s.
+The CTP10 is a modular component test platform that characterizes the spectral properties of high port count devices in one single scan with picometer resolution and a 70 dB dynamic range , even when using the T100S-HP laser at 100 nm/s.
+The CTP10 operates from 1240 to 1680 nm and covers a wide range of applications, including telecom, sensing and LIDAR.
 Its electronics and internal processor make data transfer a breeze.
 The CTP10 can be remotely controlled using SCPI commands, facilitating integration as part of an automated PIC testing setup, increasing PIC testing throughput while reducing test time.